 - Edit your hosts file or use a tool to preview your site and confirm that it loads properly at the live domain.

-After confirming that the site loads properly using the live domain, update your DNS to point your live domain at Kinsta.
+After confirming that the site loads properly using the live domain, update your DNS to point your live domain to Kinsta.

-If your current site uses an SSL certificate and loads over HTTPS, you will need to install an SSL here at Kinsta.
+If your site uses an SSL certificate and loads over HTTPS (either currently or after you move it to Kinsta), you’ll need to install an SSL here at Kinsta.
 Depending on the type of SSL you’re using, there are a few steps that may need to be taken:

-- If you have purchased an SSL certificate, you can install the same certificate here at Kinsta.
+- If you have purchased an SSL certificate, you can install or transfer the certificate.

 - If you want to use Kinsta’s free SSL option, all verified domains are automatically protected by our Cloudflare integration.
 This means you won’t have to worry about manually configuring an SSL on Kinsta.